Incarnations of the Doctor

 Kate: Sadly, we can only agree to die.

-- Screw the Rules, I Have Connections!: Averted.
+- Screw the Rules, I Have Connections!: Defied.
 Kate didn't want to be shown any favouritism because of her dad.
 So she dropped Lethbridge from her name and earned her place in UNIT.
+Averted when she desires to threaten people: then her father's name comes out.

 Petronella Osgood (War, Tenth, Eleventh, and Twelfth Doctors)